 |Setting||Effect||Default||Default when running in a docker container|

 The default depends on whether or not the OpenJ9 VM is running in a docker container.
-As indicated in the table, when the VM is running in a container and the state is set to idle, this option causes the VM to release free memory pages in the object heap without resizing the Java™ heap.
+As indicated in the table, when the VM is running in a container and the state is set to idle, this option causes the VM to release free memory pages in the object heap without resizing the Java™ heap and attempts to compact the heap after the garbage collection cycle if certain heuristics are triggered.
 The pages are reclaimed by the operating system, which reduces the physical memory footprint of the VM.
-In a container environment, the VM also attempts to compact the object heap before releasing memory by default, which is controlled by the

 If your application is not running in a container and you want to enable idle-tuning, set the